JkongC/jktools/README.md

 # jktools

-A set(not for now?) of header-only cpp tools that may be of some help.
+A set(not for now?) of header-only C++ tools that may be of some help.

 ---